equidistantLexicographer/translations/Mayn Pulemyot.md

 ```
 I lie next to the machine-gun
 And whisper a Jewish tune.
  All is still around me,
-Only the little grasses sway.
+ Only the grasslings sway.

 I remember my jolly shtetl;
 Who did not know it?